June 11, 2016

 Using your fingers and a fork, pull the chicken or turkey meat from the bone, shred, and dice with a sharp knife; set aside.

-To prepare the tomatillo salsa, heat a cast-iron skillet over high-heat until hot; add the tomatillos.
+To prepare the tomatillo salsa (you can skip this tomatillo salsa and buy a good quality store-bought tomatillo salsa so save time), heat a cast-iron skillet over high-heat until hot; add the tomatillos.

 Cook until they are blistered on all sides.
 Remove from pan.